feserr/rgf/README.md

 Coming soon...

-<a name="demos"></a>
+<a name="examples"></a>
-## Demos
+## Examples

 * Hello triangle.

-<a name="future"></a>
-## Future features

-* Appveyor for Windows CI.

 <a name="contributing"></a>
 ## Contributing

 - If you find a bug then please report it on [GitHub Issues][issues].

-- If you have a feature request, or have written a game or demo that shows rgf in use, then please get in touch.
+- If you have a feature request, or have written a game or demo that shows Ganger Engine in use, then please get in touch.
 We'd love to hear from you!

-- If you issue a Pull Request for rgf, please only do so against the `dev` branch and **not** against the `master` branch.

 <a name="bugs"></a>
 ## Bugs?

-Please add them to the [Issue Tracker][issues] with as much info as possible, especially source code demonstrating the issue.
+Please add them to the [Issue Tracker][issues] with as much info as possible, especially source code demonstrating the issue and steps to reproduce.

 <a name="mentions"></a>
 ## Honorable mentions